pydoit/doit/doc/dependencies.rst

 .. code-block:: console

     eduardo@eduardo:~$ doit
-    compile
+    .  compile
     eduardo@eduardo:~$ doit
-    --- compile
+    -- compile
     eduardo@eduardo:~$ rm main.o
     eduardo@eduardo:~$ doit
-    compile
+    .  compile
     eduardo@eduardo:~$ echo xxx > main.o
     eduardo@eduardo:~$ doit
-    --- compile
+    -- compile

 task-result-dependency
 ----------------------

-In some cases you can not determine if a task is "up-to-date" only based on some input files, you might need to run an external processto check that. *doit* defines a "task-result-dependency" to deal with these without need to create an intermediate file with the reulsts of the process.
+In some cases you can not determine if a task is "up-to-date" only based on some input files, you might need to run an external process to check that. *doit* defines a "task-result-dependency" to deal with these cases without need to create an intermediate file with the reulsts of the process.

 i.e. Suppose you want to send an email everytime you run *doit* on a bazaar repository that contains a new revision number.